DesiQuintans/novelqualcodes/README.md

 save_last_plot(filename = "C:/insect_study/plots/novelty.png",
                size = "10 x 5 cm", dpi = 300)
 ```

+As a best practice, your figure caption should remind the reader of how
+many participants were present in each interview.

 ## Step 4.
 Plot the ‘richness’ of interviews